Frank Jay Haynes: Early life

-F. Jay was born in Saline, Michigan on October 28, 1853, to Levi H. Haynes, a merchant and Caroline Oliphant.
+F. Jay was born in Saline, Michigan, on October 28, 1853, to Levi H. Haynes, a merchant and Caroline Oliphant.
 When he was a small boy, the family moved east to Detroit, Michigan.
 F. Jay worked in his father's store and took various other odd jobs.
 As a boy, he visited the photographic studios of Mrs. Gillette in Detroit and became interested in photography.
-After several traveling salesman jobs, F. Jay ended up in Ripon, Wisconsin and secured a position as an apprentice in the Doctor William H. Lockwood's Temple of Photography.
+After several traveling salesman jobs, F. Jay ended up in Ripon, Wisconsin, and secured a position as an apprentice in the Doctor William H. Lockwood's Temple of Photography.
 He worked for Lockwood for 16 months, learned the photography trade and met his future wife, a co-worker, Lily Snyder.
-In September 1876, F. Jay left the Lockwood Studio to start his own photographic business in Moorhead, Minnesota with the backing of his brother-in-law, Gus Henderson.
+In September 1876, F. Jay left the Lockwood Studio to start his own photographic business in Moorhead, Minnesota, with the backing of his brother-in-law, Gus Henderson.

 It was in Moorhead that F. Jay began his long and prosperous relationship with the Northern Pacific Railway.
-A year later, F. Jay's business was booming in Moorhead and in January 1878 he married Lily Snyder in Ripon, Wisconsin and brought her to Moorhead to help with the business.
+A year later, F. Jay's business was booming in Moorhead, and in January 1878, he married Lily Snyder in Ripon and brought her to Moorhead to help with the business.
 They had a daughter, Bessie Loa, and two sons, George and Jack Ellis.
-Jack Ellis Haynes (1884–1962) inherited his father's business in Yellowstone in 1916 and continued as official park photographer until his death in 1962.
+Jack Ellis Haynes inherited his father's business in Yellowstone in 1916 and continued as official park photographer until his death in 1962.